Skip to content

 • Start your stream in IRL Pro.

-• In OBS add audio delay of about 3000 ms. (Note when you test it in OBS delay is not applied to audio monitoring, only to recording or stream.)
+• If you connect mic directly to the phone add audio delay of about 3000 ms in OBS.
+(Note: when you test it in OBS, delay is not applied to audio monitoring, only to recording or a stream.)

 • Done!